Chrisman2003/code-complexity-metrics/README.md

 - Metal
 - Thrust

-The Program is Target Agnostic, hence one needs to merely type the high-level prepackaged "code-metrics" command with the location of some Directory or File on your machine.
+The Program is Target Agnostic, hence one needs to merely type the high-level prepackaged "code-metrics" command with the relative location of some Directory or File on your machine.
 Typically your personal directories will be outside this folder by some hierarchy levels.
 Therefore corresponding prefixation with "../" to the required depth should be applied.

 ### System Installation
 - Aside from the auto configured pip install packages a system insall of clang-18 is needed for version compatibility